skafiend/anki-offline-tts/README.md

 ```

 ### The LJ Speech Dataset
-A portion of this dataset was used for zero shot voice cloning:
+A portion of this dataset was used in the project:

 ```bibtex
 @misc{ljspeech17,